-(vii) Collateral valuation
+(vii) Valuation of the collateral

 To mitigate its credit risks on financial assets, the Company seeks to use collateral, where possible.
-The collateral comes in various forms, such as cash, securities, letters of credit/guarantees, real estate, receivables, inventories, other nonfinancial assets and credit enhancements such as netting agreements.
+The collateral comes in various forms, such as cash, securities, letters of credit/guarantees, real estate, receivables, inventories, other non-financial assets and credit enhancements such as netting agreements.
 The Company's collateral, unless repossessed, is not recorded on the Company's statement of financial position.
 However, the fair value of collateral affects the calculation of ECLs.
 It is the policy of the Company to include collateral in ECL only if the fair value are validated by external valuer except for Cash/Bank Balance.